alephium/www/src/content/news/builders-highlight-5-deadrare-d5ff90d6161e/index.md

 title: 'Builders Highlight #5: Deadrare'
 ---

 _Our ecosystem thrives with developers building amazing projects on top of Alephium delivering a unique experience and providing real utility for users.
 In the Builders Highlight series, they share more about their projects, thoughts, and insights on why building on Alephium.
-You can find_ <a href="/news/post/builders-highlight-sezame-wallet-ddb4aeb61881" ><em>#1 here</em></a>_,_ <a href="/news/post/builders-highlight-alphpaca-nfts-99c69775f04c" ><em>#2 here</em></a>, <a href="/news/post/builders-highlight-3-ayin-6be4a6bd4ec2" ><em>#3 here</em></a> _and_ <a href="/news/post/builders-highlight-4-no-trust-verify-9ea495ca826f" ><em>#4 here</em></a>_!_
+You can find_ [#1 here](/news/post/builders-highlight-sezame-wallet-ddb4aeb61881)_,_ [#2 here](/news/post/builders-highlight-alphpaca-nfts-99c69775f04c), [#3 here](/news/post/builders-highlight-3-ayin-6be4a6bd4ec2) _and_ [#4 here](/news/post/builders-highlight-4-no-trust-verify-9ea495ca826f)_!_

-This episode is about <a href="https://deadrare.io/" >Deadrare.io</a>, the first ever NFT Marketplace on mainnet, discover a little bit more about its values, the team’s vision of Alephium, and the tech behind a cool NFT Marketplace!
+This episode is about [Deadrare.io](https://deadrare.io/), the first ever NFT Marketplace on mainnet, discover a little bit more about its values, the team’s vision of Alephium, and the tech behind a cool NFT Marketplace!

 #### Tell us a bit about yourself.
 Who are you?
 Where are you from?
 What’s you’re training & main activity?

-Deadrare’s team is anonymous, known only as <a href="http://twitter.com/Splinter"  title="Twitter profile for @Splinter">@Splinter</a> on discord.
+Deadrare’s team is anonymous, known only as [@Splinter](http://twitter.com/Splinter) on discord.
 We focus on making services which don’t rely on trust and live forever on the blockchain.

 #### Tell us a little bit about your project.
 What is it, what does it do, and how does it interact with the Alephium blockchain?